Android-for-Python/Camera4Kivy/README.md

 ##### subdir

-The value replaces \<date\>, the subdirectory will be created.
+The value replaces the default value of \<date\>, the subdirectory will be created.

 ##### name

-The value replaces \<time\>, the '.jpg' or '.mp4' extensions will be added automatically.
+The value replaces the default value of \<time\>, the '.jpg' or '.mp4' extensions will be added automatically.

 Note that it is a characteristic of Android >= 10 shared storage that a second capture with a same subdir and name values as the first, will not overwrite the first.
 It will create a second file named '\<subdir\>/\<name\> (1).jpg', the name is created by Android MediaStore.
 The MediaStore may crash if it creates too many (31 ?) such names.